October 28, 2008, WDAN hosted a special broadcast which took place

 a live studio with carted music and later included a compact disc

 player.
-When the studio was converted, ownership had been
+When the studio was converted, ownership had been short

 sighted in not setting up a replacement studio for the production of

 commercials!
-Even after many times being warned of the
+Even after many times being warned of the problem by

 the old guard staffers (including myself), Majac dismissed the lack of